guilhermelaranja/simple_bash_queue/README.md

 Here the first param is the name of the queue and the second is the message to be removed.
 ```
 guilherme.laranja@swordfishII:~/simple_bash_queue$ qremove my_first_queue task_3
-Removed task_3 from my_first_queue
+Removed "task_3" from "my_first_queue"
 ```

 Listing after removal
 ```
 guilherme.laranja@swordfishII:~/simple_bash_queue$ qlist my_first_queue
-this is the message
+'this is the message'
 task_1
 task_2
 task_4